jobernas/Android-Extensions/README.md

     - v1.0.3
         - DrawableExtensions - handles Drawables Objects, tint method for example.
     - v1.0.4
-        - LayoutParamsExtensions - handles ViewGroup.LayoutParams as Several Types ViewGroup.LayoutParams
+        - LayoutParamsExtensions - handles ViewGroup.LayoutParams as Several Types ViewGroup.LayoutParams;
+    - v1.0.5
+        - Several fixes in ExtensionsWrapper initialisation;

 ## Contributors
 Any doubt about this project you should contact any of the following contributors: